streamlit/docs/content/get-started/main-concepts/fundamentals.md

 ---
-title: Streamlit fundamentals
+title: Main concepts of Streamlit
-slug: /get-started/main-concepts/fundamentals
+slug: /get-started/fundamentals/main-concepts
-previousLink: /get-started/main-concepts
+previousLink: /get-started/fundamentals
-previousTitle: Main concepts
+previousTitle: Fundamentals
 ---

-# Streamlit fundamentals
+# Main concepts of Streamlit

 Working with Streamlit is simple.
 First you sprinkle a few Streamlit commands into a normal Python script, then you run it with `streamlit run`: